Developer-Club-WMU/WelcomeToSystemsCommunity/README.md

 - Learn the fundamentals of hardware/software integration and debugging

 ## 4. Linux, DevOps, and Systems Management
-In this track, you’ll learn the essentials of Linux, from command-line navigation to shell scripting and package management.
+<p align="justify">In this track, you’ll learn the essentials of Linux, from command-line navigation to shell scripting and package management.
 Building on that, you’ll explore DevOps practices such as continuous integration, automation, and monitoring, along with tools like Git, Ansible, and Kubernetes.
-The focus is on understanding how systems are built, deployed, and maintained in real-world environments.
+The focus is on understanding how systems are built, deployed, and maintained in real-world environments.</p>

 ### Learning Outcomes:
 - Gain confidence using Linux for daily workflows and system administration